 What evidence is needed?

-If evidence is needed to prove the first 10 years of residency, then you can include (but not restricted to) records such as immunisation records and school records e.g. school reports or a letter from the school confirming years of enrolment between the child’s 5th and 10th birthdays.
+If evidence is required to prove the first 10 years of residency, then you can include (but not restricted to) records such as immunisation and school records .
+You can use school reports or a letter from the school confirming years of enrolment between the child’s 5th and 10th birthdays.